tddg/cs675-spring20/info.md

 ## Prerequisite

 The only prerequisite is CS571.
-However, if you believe you have possessed some of the following background:
+However, if you believe you have some of the following background:

 * familiar with (operating/distributed/computer) systems;
 * have taken Mason's undergrad operating systems course (CS471);